spikegrobstein/flatironschool-deployment_lecture/lecture.md

     server> sudo nginx -s stop

+At this point you should be able to start `nginx` up without the above error.

 #### Permissions issues

 Sometimes, when you attempt to start `nginx`, you'll see an error like the following: